GFNOrg/torchgfn/README.md

 - The initial state `s_0`, as a `torch.Tensor` of arbitrary dimension
 - (Optional) The sink state `s_f`, as a `torch.Tensor` of the same shape as `s_0`, used to represent complete trajectories only.
 See [States](#states) for more info about `s_f`.
 - The method `update_masks` that specifies which actions are possible at each state (going forward and backward).
-- The methods `step_no_worry` and `backward_step_no_worry` that specify how an action changes a state (going forward and backward).
+- The methods `maskless_step` and `maskless_backward_step` that specify how an action changes a state (going forward and backward).
 These functions do not need to handle masking, checking whether actions are allowed, checking whether a state is the sink state, etc...
 These checks are handled in `Env.step` and `Env.backward_step`
 - The `reward` function that assigns a nonnegative reward to every terminating state (i.e. state with all $s_f$ as a child in the DAG)

 The environment also specifies how a batch of states is represented.
 The attribute `env.States` is a class that inherits from [`States`](containers/states.py).
 This attribute is created automatically using an additional  method any environment inheriting from `Env` is required to implement: `make_random_states_tensor`, that creates random states ($\neq s_f$) according to the input batch shape.